alexandreday/HAL/README.md

 from hal import HAL  # this imports the class HAL() from sklearn.datasets import make_blobs

+# Setting random seed, in case you want to re-run example but keep saved data in info_hal/
+np.random.seed(0)

 # Generate some data.
 X,y = make_blobs(10000,12,10) # 10 gaussians in 12 dimensions, 10000 data points